 Sign up to the Quit plan

-Some situations make you want to smoke.
-It’s important to identify these high-risk situations so you know how to cope with them.
-Once you’ve dealt with a high-risk situation a few times, you’ll become more confident and less likely to start smoking again.
+After you deal with a difficult situation a few times, you’ll become more confident and less likely to start smoking again.

 Coping with stress

-- being realistic about what you can achieve - forget perfection
+- be realistic about what you can achieve

-- learning to accept what you can’t change
+- learn to accept what you cannot change

-- taking one thing at a time and saying no if you don’t want to do something
+- take one thing at a time and say no if you do not want to do something

-- delegating - getting others to help you with things can make your day less hectic
+- delegate - getting others to help you with things can make your day less hectic

-- prioritising your time - only do the things you have to do
+- prioritise your time - only do the things you have to do

-- letting things go in arguments - don’t make life a battleground
+- let go of things in arguments - do not make life a battleground

 These things can help you feel good: